Mcphylus12/mcphylus12.github.io/_temp/Career.md

 # Interview questions
 What questions I would ask to gauge someone competency and team fit.

+General aim is to get a handle on
+- role competency
+- group fit / casual communication
+- team fit / serious or work communication

 ## Stage 1
 ### Company
 - What do they know about the Company